Tightening design-to-code alignment with token system overhaul

 Issues identified

-Limited resources are dedicated to our design system.
-To date, we have only been prioritizing changes that were absolutely necessary.
+Limited resources are allocated to our design system.
+To date, we have only prioritized changes absolutely necessary.

-In the time since first launch, our brand, organization, and engineering process saw lots of changes.
+In the time since first launch, our brand, organization, and engineering process have seen lots of change.

 Our brand was more defined than it had been when tokens were first introduced.
 These decisions have evolved our UI and typography styles.

-After over a year of regular use, I had made changes to support designer ease-of-use.
+After 18 months of regular use, I had made changes to our variables to support designer ease-of-use.
 This included tweaks to token names for better discoverability and adjustments to token values to better align with design decisions.

-As our engineering process has adopted more AI tools, it has increased the value and usage of our design tokens.
-Unfortunately, we are also dealing with the issue of invented variables.
+Design tokens were increasingly valuable in an engineering process that had shifted to include more AI tools.
+Unfortunately, we are also dealing with a surge of invented variables.
 Using Claude Code’s documentation feature, we wanted to introduce guidance and rules to reduce hallucinations.

 Auditing the current state of tokens